verview of how money is created in NZ

 Why Should I Worry?

 The impact of increasing debt levels may be lost on a lot of people.
-Follow this link to find out how it effects you.
+Follow this link to find out how it affects you.

 What should we do?

-We need to move from a debt-based financial system (fractional reserve banking) where virtually all of our money supply (98%) is borrowed into existence and bears interest, to one of full reserve.
-Fractional reserve banking requires permanent growth in the economy which is not possible in a world of finite resources.
+We need to move from a debt-based financial system (money creation by private banks) where virtually all of our money supply (98%) is borrowed into existence and bears interest, to one of Sovereign Money, issued debt-free by the Reserve Bank.
+Money creation by private banks requires permanent growth in the economy which is not possible in a world of finite resources.

 Who creates money now?